 But despite that, despite everything, you know one thing.
 You can love because you love Crane.
 "The last one," you whisper so he doesn't have to hear if he doesn't want to, if this truth is inconvenient or unwelcome right now.
 He's barely said goodbye to Zoe.
 He might have loved her but for you.

 You might have loved Danny but for him.

 His breath is ragged and warm where it hits your neck.
-He says nothing, just somehow pulls you closer, and you stand that way until you take his hands and pull his arms around you so he is holding you in a way less like a fellow witness and more like a lover.
+He says nothing, just somehow pulls you closer, and you stand that way until you take his hands and pull his arms around you so he's holding you in a way less like a fellow witness and more like a lover.

 Until you relax, for the first time since you got back.
 And when you finally let go, you start to tremble.

 He turns you, seems to be studying you, and you imagine how you look with your eyes finally drooping.
-You feel as though you can sleep a hundred years, just like Sleeping Beauty, and he will be your prince only he won't have to slice through thorns to get to you because you know he won't leave you.
+You feel as though you can sleep a hundred years, just like Sleeping Beauty, and he'll be your prince only he won't have to slice through thorns to get to you because you know he won't leave you.